jtap159/file_reassembly_tool/README.md

 }

 ```
-**Note:** if reassembling the file is not possible then all of the best possible reassembles will be returned
+**Note:** if reassembling the file is not possible then all of the best possible solutions will be returned

 ## Lessons Learned
-* Firstly, thank you for your time to review my application
 * This was a great challenge for me to be able to use many of the problem solving skills i have gained in the past few
 years and work on areas i have neglected as well.
 * Using the debugger in pycharm was crucial for the completion of this project, for example: debugging through
 multiple scopes and looping iterations
-* I have never used gitlab before but it was easy to learn and gave me exposure to a different remote repository
-solution other than github.
 * Also, I learned about testing my programs with different versions of python using Anacondas environments.
 * Overall i had fun solving this problem and look forward to solving many other problems like this in the future.

-Cheers! <br />
--Jeremy Tapia